 ME/CS 132 is a two-quarter introduction to Robotics.
 The first quarter will be primarily devoted to the study of robot kinematics.
 We will review basic principles in theoretical kinematics, which is the study of motion (without regard to the forces that generate the motion).
-We will then apply these principles to the analysis of common robotic mechanisms, such as robot manipulator arms, wheeled mobile robots, and robotic hands.
-We will briefly touch upon dynamics of quadroter vehicles, as they will play a role in the experimental part of the course.
+We will then apply these principles to the analysis of common robotic mechanisms, such as wheeled mobile robots and robot manipulator arms.
+This year, we will also study the dynamics of quadroter (and multi-rotoro) vehicles, as they will play a role in the experimental part of the course.

-The second quarter (ME/CS 132(b)) will provide a basic overview of robot navigation) and perception.
-We will first review classical robot motion planning algorithms, which enable an autonomous mobile robot to determine its movements in a cluttered environment so as to achieve motion goals while avoiding collisions.
+The second quarter (ME/CS 132(b)) will first provide a brief overview of robot navigation.
+We will first review some classical robot motion planning algorithms, which enable an autonomous mobile robot to determine its movements in a cluttered environment so as to achieve motion goals while avoiding collisions.
 The ability of a robot to plan its motions without explicit human guidance is a basic prerequisite for robotic autonomy.
 We will then review sensor based robot motion planning algorithms and robot sensing modalities (such as laser range finders, accelerometers and gyroscopes, and RGB-D vision) which are used in sensor-based navigation.
 Sensor-based motion planning allows a robot to operate in the presence of an a priori unknown or poorly known geometry of the robot's surroundings.
 The robot's perception system provides the data needed by a sensor-based planning algorithm to execute its plan.
+The class will then focus on robotic mapping